 - Are intended activities understood and age appropriate?

 - Are children able and qualified for the activities? (e.g., swimming)

 - Is safety equipment sufficient and properly sized? (e.g., flotation devices)

-- Is it clear for each child who is authorized to pick up the hild upon return home?
+- Is it clear for each child who is authorized to pick up the child upon return home?

 9. Connect with the Congregation.
-Before you leave, plan to have a covenant and commissioning service for the participants.
-You can find a sample covenant and commissioning liturgy in this booklet.
-This helps the congregation participate in the mission trip with those who are traveling through their prayer, support and openness to new ideas when the group returns.
-Try using the idea of "care Cards" to involve the entire congregation.
-For a more complete story, go to www.ucc.org/volunteer under Mission Trip Opportunities and Mission Trip Planning Ideas.
+Before you leave, plan a covenant and commissioning service.
+You can find sample covenant and commissioning liturgies in this booklet.
+This worship helps the congregation participate in the mission trip through prayer, support and openness to new ideas when the group returns.

 When you return, find creative ways for the participants to tell the story of the trip.
 Use pictures, words, songs, skits, displays, and sermons.